Introducing Britannic Branded Calls and Messages!

 Digital Transformation for Housing Associations

-You might not think this should be a priority for the sector, but it’s vital that housing associations embrace and act upon the digital shift.
+You might not think this should be a priority for the sector, but housing associations must embrace and act upon the digital shift.
 Standing still when you’re in the housing sector is just not an option.
-The government pressures faced are a reason to move forwards; do not stay static.
+The government pressures faced are a reason to move forward; do not stay static.

-Now is the time for housing associations to adapt in order to financially survive.
+Now is the time for housing associations to adapt to financially survive.
 According to Inside Housing, the portfolio of assets for housing associations is to:

 Deconstructing your digital transformation is vital and so is roadmapping your journey.
 If you want successful projects that avoid a scope creep nightmare and achieve your business goals, you need a suitable plan in place.